neighborhoodpharmd/neighborhoodphard.github.io/about.md

 >Is it Neighborhood or [NBHD](https://www.acronymfinder.com/Neighborhood-(NBHD).html) PharmD? **Yes**

->For professional inquiries, collaboration or feedback reach me via email or social links at the bottom of the page.
+>For professional inquiries, collaboration or feedback reach me via email or Twitter linked below.